wuyb/boboa/README.md

 ========
 I plan to open source the software piece by piece.

-1. The module to talk with Weibo.com server. (done)
+1. The module to talk with Weibo.com server.
 2. The user information management module.
 3. The basic UI including displaying the statuses, user comments and reposts.
 4. Other stuff.